 - Asana, or the correct posture of the body.
 The perfection of Asana is required in order to stick to one particular place or time.
 You cannot do perfect meditation without sticking to one particular place.

-- Pranayama is the rules of your breath.
+- Pranayama is the rule of your breath.
 There are only two rules of your breath one is Rechaka and the other is Puraka.
 The former is exhalation and later on is inhalation.
 However, the practice of holding Rechaka or Puraka is considered to be Kumbhaka or the best and easiest way of Pranayama.
-You can read the article here.

 - Dharana is the contemplation.
 You need to contemplate the elements of yoga as specified above in the list to get a continuous flow of concentration which is the next stage.

 - Dhyana is the continuous flow of concentration.
 People often confuse themselves considering dhyana to be just concentration.
 However, the flow of concentration to your elements of yoga is called Dhyana.